jpegleg/zshrc/README.md

 ./jpegleg-zsh-install

-### First you will have default theme, then exit to keep going:
+### First you will have default theme after zsh is installed from the above command, then exit to keep going:

 exit